kjayres/AMP-DFM/README.md

 The model was developed through the following steps:

-1. **Data Preprocessing**: Sequences were clustered using MMseqs2 at 80% identity to prevent data leakage.
-ESM-2 (650M) embeddings were generated for classifier training.
-Tokenised datasets were prepared for the generative models.
+1. **Data Preprocessing**: Sequences are clustered using MMseqs2 at 80% identity to prevent data leakage.
+ESM-2 (650M) embeddings are used for classifier training.
+Sequences are tokenised for the generative models.

 ```bash
 # Cluster sequences and assign train/val/test splits